nv-legate/legate.core/README.md

 ### Configuring the Jupyter Notebook

-The Legate IPython kernel is configured according to the json file provided at install time.
-Here is an example of an entry in the json file:
+The Legate Jupyter kernel is configured according to the command line arguments provided at install time.
+Standard `legate` options for Core, Memory, and Mult-node configuration may  provided, as well as a name for the kernel:
 ```
-"cpus": {
-    "cmd": "--cpus",
-    "value": 1
-}
+legate-jupyter --name legate_cpus_2 --cpus 2
 ```
-* `cpus` is the name of the field.

-* `cmd` is used to tell Jupyter how to pass the value for that field to Legate through the CLI, in this case using `--cpus` to set the number of CPUs.

-* `value` is the value of the field.

-Other configuration options can be added by using the `other_options` field of the json file.
+Other configuration options can be seen by using the `--help` command line option.

 ### Magic Command